How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Cost of Goods Sold (COGS)

 These refer to the costs of the direct raw materials and labour involved in creating any goods or services that the company sells.
 Includes costs of raw materials, manufacturing, and direct labour.
-With COGS increasing, that means less of an opportunity for gross profit and thus a lower net income.
+With COGS increasing, that means less opportunity for gross profit and thus a lower net income.

 Operating Expenses